2025 US Open tickets? 4 smart rules to know before buying

 • A reserved seat in the main stadium

-• You also have a place to shelter inside if it rains
+• Rain insurance: a covered place to shelter inside if it rains

 • Play will continue under its roof, even if outside play is suspended.